✂️ Segmentation¶

 -

-ELVIS proposes the first low-light video instance segmentation (VIS) framework, comprising a physics-driven synthetic low-light video pipeline (with motion blur modeling), a calibration-free degradation parameter estimation network (VDP-Net), and an enhancement decoder integrated into the VIS architecture for degradation-content decoupling.
-It achieves gains of +3.7 AP and +2.8 AP on synthetic and real low-light videos, respectively.
+ELVIS proposes the first low-light Video Instance Segmentation (VIS) framework, which achieves gains of +3.7 AP and +2.8 AP on synthetic and real low-light videos, respectively.
+This is accomplished through a physics-driven synthetic low-light video pipeline with motion blur modeling, an uncalibrated degradation parameter estimation network (VDP-Net), and an enhancement decoder integrated into the VIS architecture for degradation-content decoupling.

 - EReCu: Pseudo-label Evolution Fusion and Refinement with Multi-Cue Learning for Unsupervised Camouflage Detection